minio/minio/docs/security/README.md

 #### Secret Keys

-The MinIO server uses an unique, randomly generated secret key per object also known as, Object Encryption Key ([OEK](#oek)).
+The MinIO server uses a unique, randomly generated secret key per object also known as, Object Encryption Key ([OEK](#oek)).
 Neither the client-provided SSE-C key nor the KMS-managed key is directly used to en/decrypt an object.
 Instead, the OEK is stored as part of the object metadata next to the object in an encrypted form.
 To en/decrypt the OEK another secret key is needed also known as, Key Encryption Key ([KEK](#kek)).

 The MinIO server runs a key-derivation algorithm to generate the KEK using a pseudo-random function ([PRF](#prf)):
 `KEK := PRF(EK, IV, context_values)` where: